eslint/eslint/docs/src/rules/computed-property-spacing.md

 <!--FIXABLE-->

-Disallows or enforces spaces inside of computed properties.

 While formatting preferences are very personal, a number of style guides require or disallow spaces between computed properties in the following situations: